 - Corrupted image file.

-- Mismatch in image format (e.g., the image file is .jpg, but the code identifies it as .png).
+- Mismatch in the image format (e.g., the image file is .jpg, but the code identifies it as .png).

 - Changes to the image file name.

-Read: Why Is Your WordPress Slow?
+Read: Why is Your WordPress Slow

-Incorrect File Path – Fix Broken Images in WordPress
+Incorrect File Path

 - Log in to your WordPress dashboard.